AI-for-Education/voice-ai-evaluation-framework/README.md

 **Input (you need to provide)**

 - A local ASR model artifact and its tracked inference profile.
 A first NeMo model is [provided here](https://drive.google.com/file/d/1NQTC8532QluX7KXQNGcebKj9FseUzrO-).
-The authoritative implementation-status tracker is [ASR_benchmark_candidate_models_updated.xlsx](https://www.dropbox.com/scl/fi/ciew0okh7avrpwci5vqi3) at `/Projects/Gates AI Master/19.
-QA Facility/4.
-Benchmarks/FL ASR Benchmarks/4.
-ASR Models Testing/ASR_benchmark_candidate_models_updated.xlsx`; use this exact updated workbook rather than similarly named older files.

 - Dataset of Kiswahili child speech comprising:
   - audio files,